Harvest Calculator

 AsparagusPerennial15–25°C365–730~21 days

-The table above shows a selection of the 28 crops in the calculator.
-Notice the enormous range in days to harvest: radishes can be pulled in under a month, while asparagus takes a year or more to establish.
-Garlic planted in March won't be ready until September or October.
-Planning your garden around these timelines means you'll have something to harvest in every month of the year.
+The table above is a selection of the 28 crops in the calculator.
+The range in days to harvest is enormous.
+I can pull radishes in under a month, while my asparagus bed took a full year before I dared to harvest a single spear.
+Garlic I plant in March is not ready until September or October.
+Once you plan your garden around these timelines you will have something to pick in every month of the year.
+That is what this tool is really for.

 Frequently Asked Questions